amp-3d/amp-host-go/README.md

-# go-archost
+# amp-host-go
 This repo implements `amp.Host` as defined in the [AMP SDK](https://github.com/amp-space/amp-sdk-go).
-It can be compiled into a binary that either embeds into a Unity or Unreal project, or runs as a server launched from command line.
-In either case, any [`amp.App`](https://github.com/amp-space/amp-sdk-go/blob/main/amp/api.app.go) can be plugged in, offering many possibilities as to how a developers can drive the AMP UI.
+It can be compiled into a binary that either embeds into a [Unity](https://github.com/amp-space/amp-client-unity) or [Unreal](https://github.com/amp-space/amp-client-unreal) project, or runs as a server launched from command line.
+In both cases, any [`amp.App`](https://github.com/amp-space/amp-sdk-go/blob/main/amp/api.app.go) can be plugged in, offering possibilities to how developers can use AMP.

 ## Building

-Use `make build` to build the `archost` executable and the `libarchost` dynamic libraries for all platforms:
+Use `make build` to build the `archost` and `arcgate` executables or the `libarchost` dynamic libraries:

 ```
 amp-host-go % make help